 - A. All telecommunications facilities erected, constructed, located, replaced, altered, or extended within the Town shall comply with the following dimensional requirements: - 1.
 Height Maximum In no case shall a telecommunications facility exceed two-hundred (200) feet in height, unless the mount for the facility was greater than two-hundred (200) feet in height prior to the adoption of this Article. - 2.
 Height, Existing Structures and Utility Poles Carriers that locate new telecommunications facilities on water towers, electric transmission and distribution towers, utility poles and similar existing utility structures, guyed towers, lattice towers, masts, and monopoles may be permitted to increase the height of those structures no more than twenty (20) feet, or forty (40) feet at the discretion of the Planning Board, if the additional height will not materially impair the visual impacts of the site.
-This increase in height shall only be permitted once for each structure. - 3.
-Height, Ground-Mounted Facilities New ground-mounted telecommunications facilities shall not project higher than twenty (20) feet above the average tree canopy height within a one-
+This increase in height shall only be permitted once for each structure.

-- hundred fifty (150) foot radius of the mount, security barrier, or designated clear area for access to equipment, whichever is greatest. - 4.
-Setbacks In addition to compliance with the minimum zoning district setback requirements, ground-mounted telecommunications facilities shall be set back, at a minimum, the distance equal to the fall zone, as defined in Section 7.09.1 and 7.09.4:A.5.
+- 4. Setbacks In addition to compliance with the minimum zoning district setback requirements, ground-mounted telecommunications facilities shall be set back, at a minimum, the distance equal to the fall zone, as defined in Section 7.09.1 and 7.09.4:A.5.
 Fences necessary for the facility shall comply with the setback provisions of the zoning district in which the facility is located if the fence is six (6) feet or more in height. - 5.
 Fall Zone for Ground-Mounts In order to ensure public safety, the minimum distance from the base of any ground-mount of a telecommunications facility to any property line, public road, habitable dwelling, business or institutional use, or public recreational area shall be, at a minimum, the distance equal to the fall zone, as defined in this Section.
 The fall zone may cross property lines, so long as the applicant secures a fall zone easement from the affected property owner(s).
 The area of the easement shall be shown on all applicable plans submitted to the Town, and the terms of the easement shall be provided as part of the Site Plan review.
 Easements shall be recorded at the Hillsborough County Registry of Deeds. - 6.
 Fall Zone for Non-Ground Mounts In the event that an existing structure is proposed as a mount for a telecommunications facility, a fall zone shall not be required, but the setback provisions of the zoning district shall apply.
 In the case of pre-existing non-conforming structures, telecommunications facilities and their equipment shelters shall not increase any non-conformities. - B. Planning Board Flexibility: Heights In reviewing a site plan application for a telecommunications facility, the height limit imposed may be increased by the Planning Board by approval of a conditional use permit as defined in section 7.11.0.
 The Planning Board may permit an increase in the height of a ground-mounted facility up to forty (40) feet above the average tree canopy height, if no material increase in visual or environmental impacts will result from the increased height.
 The visual and environmental criteria of this Section and the Development Regulations shall be the guidelines in making this determination.